 Returned to duty test – a one-time, announced drug and/or alcohol test required as a condition of an employee’s return to the workplace upon satisfactorily completing required treatment for substance abuse.

-Safety sensitive position – a position in which it is reasonably foreseeable that, if the employee performs the position’s routine duties while under the influence of drugs or alcohol, the employee could suffer a lapse of attention or other temporary deficit that would likely cause actual, immediate and serious bodily injury or loss of life to self or others, including but not limited to the positions listed in Subsection 410.3 of this chapter.
+Safety sensitive position – a position in which it is reasonably foreseeable that, if the employee performs the position’s routine duties while under the influence of drugs or alcohol, the employee could suffer a lapse of attention or other temporary deficit that would likely cause actual, immediate and serious bodily injury or loss of life to self or others, including but not limited to the positions with the duties listed in Subsection 410.2 of this chapter.

 Security sensitive position – a position of special trust that may be reasonably expected to affect the access to or control of activities, systems, or resources that are subject to misappropriation, malicious mischief, damage, loss or impairment of control of communication, including but not limited to the positions listed in Subsection 412.3 of this chapter.